 This post may contain affiliate links.
 Please read our disclosure policy.

-Chocolate Tres Leches Cake is a chocolate twist on a classic Mexican dessert.
+Chocolate tres leches cake is a chocolate twist on a classic Mexican dessert.
 This chilled treat is rich and decadent!

-Chocolate Tres Leches Cake is similar to our classic Tres Leches Cake, but chocolate-y.
 If you love Mexican desserts, you’ll also love Fried Ice Cream, Churros, and Flan.

 A slice of chocolate tres leches cake with a bite missing.